BindraAgamjot256/zenos/dev_readme.md

 The main event.
 Contains:

 - `memory/`: Both allocators and all the pain they bring
+- `process/`: The scheduler that decides who lives and who dies (CPU time-wise)
+- `syscall/`: The gateway drug to kernel mode
+- `fs/`: A file system that barely qualifies as a system ~~cough cough fat only cough cough~~
 - `framebuffer/`: Graphics because serial output is for peasants
 - `interrupts/`: GDT and IDT setup (dragons be here)
-- `hardware/`: ACPI parsing and hardware abstraction
+- `hardware/`: ACPI parsing, PCI enumeration, and hardware abstraction
 - `testing/`: The test framework that keeps us ~~in~~sane

 ### zenos-bootloader/